Juan Araujo was born in 1971 in Caracas, Venezuela. He lives and works in Lisbon, Portugal.

 Each exhibition of Araujo’s work is a dense forest of connections and references, a palimpsest of narratives directing our attention to the work of architects such as Luis Barragán, Pancho Guedes, Burle Marx and Lina Bo Bardi or artists including Josef Albers, Mark Rothko and Jorge Molder.

-In 2019, Araujo was the subject of a major solo presentation ‘Measurable distances of space and air' at PEER, London.
-In early 2015, Stephen Friedman Gallery, London held the first UK solo exhibition by Araujo.
-Araujo has exhibited widely throughout South America and internationally including solo presentations at Culturgest, Lisbon, Portugal (2018); Instituto Inhotim, Brumadinho, Minas Gerais, Brazil (2013) and Centro Gallego de Arte Contemporánea, Santiago de Compostela, Spain (2008).
+Stephen Friedman Gallery will host its second solo exhibition of Araujo’s work in March 2022, following his large-scale installation ‘The Hunter’s Dream’ at Art Basel Unlimited 2021.
+The artist was the subject of a major solo presentation ‘Measurable distances of space and air' at PEER, London in 2019.
+He has exhibited widely throughout South America and internationally including solo presentations at Culturgest, Lisbon, Portugal (2018); Instituto Inhotim, Brumadinho, Minas Gerais, Brazil (2013) and Centro Gallego de Arte Contemporánea, Santiago de Compostela, Spain (2008).

 His work is found in numerous public collections including Tate, London, UK; Museum of Modern Art, New York, USA; Jumex Collection, Mexico City, Mexico and Instituto Inhotim, Brumadinho, Minas Gerais, Brazil.